scipy/scipy.org/www/install.rst

   commercial versions include the core Scipy stack.
 Supports Linux, Windows and Mac.
-* `EPD <http://www.enthought.com/products/epd.php>`_: At present, only the commercial version includes all the Scipy stack packages.
+* `EPD <http://www.enthought.com/products/epd.php>`_: At present, only the commercial version (free for academic use) includes all the Scipy stack packages.
 Supports Linux, Windows and Mac.
 * `WinPython <http://code.google.com/p/winpython/>`_: A free distribution
   including the Scipy stack.
 Windows only.
 * `Python(x,y) <http://code.google.com/p/pythonxy/>`_: A free distribution with